-On behalf of the USCF, we hope that you are looking forward to a new year of bike racing.
-We are glad that you are a member and hope that you will find many opportunities to enjoy road and track racing.
+On behalf of USA Cycling, we hope that you are looking forward to a new year of bike racing.
+We are glad that you are a member and hope that you will find many opportunities to enjoy road, track and cyclocross racing.